Acry/SDL-Ball/docs/Developer/Tests/manual.md

 ## Currently Working manual tests

+Before I fix all currently implemented Tests, I want to choose a final test-setup, so I can use it for all tests.

-- test-backgroundManager
+- test-backgroundManager (uses test-setup: MyTestHelper)
 - test-configFileManager
 - test-displayManager
-- test-levelManager (try test-setup: context)
+- test-levelManager (uses test-setup: context)
 - test-settingsManager
 - test-soundManager
 - test-spriteSheetAnimation